Python SyntaxError: Can't Assign to Literal Error in Python

 Fix the SyntaxError: can't assign to literal in Python

-The way to fix this is to follow the proper naming convention and create a variable that can store the data.
+The way to fix this is to follow the proper naming convention and create a variable for literals.
+Variables allow you to store and manipulate data in a program.

 Code Example: